bo-gg/bogg-api/README.md

 Otherwise, you won't do it.

-* I'm always in the command line, I need a very quick way to say `bogg 350` to log that ham sandwich I had for lunch, or `bogg -400` to log my bike ride.
+* I'm always in the command line, I need a very quick way to say `bogg 350` to log that ham sandwich I had for lunch, or `bogg --exercise 400 bicycling` to log my bike ride.

-* A nice web UI to backfill data from my weekend and visualize my progress.

 * A great, simple API so I can write my own little utilities to log my activity from my activity trackers, or track my weight from my connected scale.

 * Sometimes I'd like my hand held.
-A nice curses application should guide me though backfilling data.
+A nice interactive console app guide me though backfilling data.

+* A nice web UI to backfill data from my weekend and visualize my progress.
 (TODO)

 Completely Open, Completely Private
 -----------------------------------